Higgs bundles and surface group representations in the real symplectic group: Introduction

-The authors thank Steven Bradlow, Marc Burger, Bill Goldman, Nigel Hitchin, Alessandra Iozzi, Fran\c{c}ois Labourie, S.~Ramanan, Domingo Toledo, and Anna Wienhard for numerous useful conversations and shared insights.
+The authors thank Olivier Biquard, Steven Bradlow, Marc Burger, Bill Goldman, Nigel Hitchin, Alessandra Iozzi, Fran\c{c}ois Labourie, S.~Ramanan, Roberto Rubio, Domingo Toledo, and Anna Wienhard for numerous useful conversations and shared insights.
 We also thank Olivier Guichard for carefully reading an earlier version of this paper and pointing out a number of typos and mistakes.